Applications for MIT SUD Ventures have launched! Apply today.

 • > Who is this program for?

-• Researchers (PhD, postdoc, faculty) who would like to study the craft of technology commercialization, especially those with inventions and technologies relevant for substance use disorders
+Scientists, entrepreneurs, medical professionals, and public policy experts that conduct research in the SUD-related space and who would like to study the craft of technology commercialization, especially those with inventions and technologies relevant for substance use disorders.

-• Teams will work on problems related to one of the following areas:
+• Participants will work on problems related to one of the following areas:

 • Evidence-based prevention innovations